16 Roxbury Street

 Worcester, MA 01609

-Inside Becker, Kevin Woods is a professor of criminal justice and chair of the department of criminal justice and legal studies.
+Inside Becker, Kevin Woods is a professor of criminal justice and former chair of the department of criminal justice.
 He is also a First Year Advisor, serves on numerous committees and work groups, and chairs the Faculty Senate.
 In 2012, he received the President’s Award from President Robert E. Johnson, Ph.D., for consistently serving as an example of Becker’s core values.

 Outside Becker, Kevin was recently inducted into the Holy Name High School (Worcester, Mass.)
 Hall of Fame as a member of the 1973 Division I State Champion basketball team.
 Kevin was a team manager all four years at Holy Name, and the varsity scorekeeper in his junior and senior years.
 He also served as the statistician for a local radio station that broadcast the varsity basketball games.
 The entire team was inducted into the New England Basketball Hall of Fame a number of years ago.